 But The Grapes Of Death is different.
 There are still plenty of Rollin trademarks (i.e. pretty girls running through ruins in the middle of the night wearing see-through nightgowns), but this is more of a conventional movie, which normally would be more of a criticism than a compliment.
 But in Rollin's case, I think he benefits from having more of an engaging plot to follow.
 It's basically a zombie film, but in 1978 before the genre became played out.
 The titular grapes come into play because pesticides have contaminated a village's wine, turning everyone into mindless, blood thirsty madmen.
 Marie-Georges Pascal travels out there to meet up with her fiance, but is quickly chased off course and runs from place to place looking for non-zombified allies to help her make her way home.

-Both releases present the original French mono, in lossless LPCM on the blu, with optional English subtitles.
+All three releases present the original French mono, in lossless LPCM on the BD and UHD, with optional English subtitles.

 The special features are interesting, too.
 Synapse labeled their disc a "Special Edition," but it's a bit light, consisting primarily of one featurette interviewing Rollin and Lahaie.
 It's an interesting overview of past work, but they don't talk about The Grapes Of Death at all, so it's a little disappointing.
 And that, two trailers and a photo gallery are all that make up Synapse's edition.